Abrar2314/django-cached-api/README.md

 Django Cached API

-        This is a Django REST API project demonstrating caching to improve performance when fetching data from a database.
+        This is a Django REST API project demonstrating caching to improve performance when fetching data from a database

-Features

-        Django REST API endpoints for items:

-        GET /api/items/ → List all items (paginated)

-        GET /api/items/<id>/ → Get a single item by ID

         Caching implemented using Django's LocMemCache